amussey/amussey.github.io/_posts/2015-08-11-testing-hubot-scripts.md

     msg.send "PONG"
 ```

-To test this piece of `ping.coffee`, we'll do the following:
+To test this, we'll do the following:

 ```coffeescript
 Helper = require('hubot-test-helper')